Brexit: 'Feasible' solution to deadlock eludes EU and UK after call | DW | 05.12.2020

+The yearlong transition period, under which EU rules remain in force in the UK, expires on December 31

-British Prime Minister Boris Johnson and EU chief Ursula von der Leyen discussed trade deal negotiations over a phone call on Saturday.
+UK Prime Minister Boris Johnson and European Commission President Ursula von der Leyen held last-ditch Brexit talks on Saturday, as pressure intensifies to finalize trade negotiations before the end of the transition period on December 31.

-While welcoming the progress that had been made, a joint statement acknowledged that "significant differences" remained in regards to the questions of achieving a level playing field, governance, and fisheries.
+While welcoming the progress made during the hourlong phone call, a joint statement acknowledged that "significant differences" remained with regards to the questions of achieving a level playing field, governance and fisheries.

-Ursula von der Leyen tweeted a statement after the call saying that an agreement would not be "feasible" if these issues cannot be resolved and that both sides had ordered their negotiators to reconvene.
+Von der Leyen tweeted a statement after the call saying that an agreement would not be "feasible" if these issues cannot be resolved, adding that both sides had ordered their negotiators to reconvene on Sunday.
 Von der Leyen and Johnson plan to talk again on Monday.

-The "pause" in negotiations announced by chief negotiators Michel Barnier and David Frost will end on Sunday in an attempt to resolve the remaining disagreements.

-The Irish Prime Minister Micheal Martin welcomed the news that negotiations for "an EU and UK trade deal in Brussels" would start up again on Monday, tweeting that an "agreement is in everyone's best interests.
+Irish Prime Minister Micheal Martin welcomed the news that negotiations for "an EU and UK trade deal in Brussels" would start up again on Sunday, tweeting that an "agreement is in everyone's best interests.
 Every effort should be made to reach a deal."

 EU chief negotiator Michel Barnier was more cautious, tweeting: "We will see if there is a way forward.
 Work continues tomorrow."